Making Tax Digital for Income Tax Self-Assessment

 Key Dates for Making Tax Digital

-In a recent announcement, the government revealed revised implementation dates for Making Tax Digital for Income Tax Self Assessment (MTD for ITSA).
+In a recent announcement, the government revealed revised implementation dates for Making Tax Digital for Income Tax Self-Assessment (MTD ITSA).
 This change aims to give businesses and self-employed individuals more time to prepare for the digital shift in tax reporting.

 New Deadlines: